prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 ![](/data_visualizations/risk_strat_predict_ROC.png?raw=true)

-# How to determine how much match history is needed for the EM metric to be a reliable classifier?
+# How much match history is needed for the EM metric to be a reliable classifier?

 During our classificaiton, we relied on matchup-averaged EM factors.
 But how much match history do you need to determine if a risky strategy is likely optimal?
 It's unclear whether an EM factor computed after one match is likely to be reflective of the EM factor that would be obtained from 10+ matches.
 To address this, I first restricted my data to players who have played each other 15 times.